10 minutes Reading time

 The toy market has seen some great wins in terms of visibility this year.

-Smyths Toys gained 16% visibility year on year, helping them keep their top spot position.
+Smyths Toys gained 16% visibility year on year from our toy industry analysis, helping them keep their top spot position.
 Lego still managed to stay in 2nd place but did lost 21% organic visibility.
 In third place, The Entertainer has also had a fantastic year with a 30% increase.